 Ten-month employees, including teachers, are paid over 12 months of employment, equal to 24 pay periods.
-Additionally, first year 10-month employees who start on or before August 16, 2023 with the district will receive 25 pay periods, beginning with the August 31 pay date.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.